Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 When it comes to small group training, you can implement online coaching through an online interface by delivering your program in a digital format.

 You can record exercises in the plan and set intensity, volume, and frequency based on individual needs.

-In fact, online small group training may just be more versatile than doing it in-person due to the fact that your clients don’t need to congregate or train at the same time in the same place.
+Online small group training may be more versatile than in-person training because your clients don’t need to assemble or train simultaneously in the same place.

 13. Make The Price Right

-The best aspect of small group training is pricing benefits.
+The best aspect of small group training is the pricing benefits.